islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 | TotTime  | 0.000 |
 | Per      | 0.000 |
 | Count    | 1     |
-Total time: 0.000469 s

-This isn't bad for a single request and a template doing only one thing, but we can do better.
+This isn't bad for a single request and a template doing only one thing, but we knew we could do better.

-We love Postgres as it is fully featured, fast and reliable but maybe we should use a more appropriate data store.
+Postgres is fully featured, fast, and reliable.
+However, given our specific use case we felt that maybe we should use a more appropriate data store.
-The answer we were looking for is Redis, particularly the sorted sets datatype, worked perfectly for this situation.
+The answer we were looking for was Redis, particularly the sorted sets datatype, which worked perfectly for this situation.

 `Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
 The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
 While members are unique, scores may be repeated.`
 ~ [Data Types](http://redis.io/topics/data-types)

-To setup Redis to work with Django you need two packages redis-py and django-redis Add the following to your `settings.py` file.
+To setup Redis with Django you need two packages redis-py and django-redis.
+Next, add the following to your `settings.py` file.

 ```